Target has another quarter of declining sales but there are signs of improvement to start 2026

 Fiddelke has already reshuffled the leadership team at Target, boosted spending on in-store store staffing and made cuts at distribution facilities and regional offices, according to a memo sent to employees in February.

-The company is also reworking its store label brands such as its home goods brand called Threshold and announced a merchandise collaboration with Roller Rabbit, a brand known for its 1960s-inspired silhouettes and colorful playful prints.
+The company is also reworking its store label brands such as its home goods brand called Threshold.
+It announced a merchandise collaboration with Roller Rabbit, a brand known for its 1960s-inspired silhouettes and colorful playful prints.
 The collection of clothing, pajamas and accessories is expected to make its debut at Target this month for a limited time.

 Tuesday’s report offered some hopeful signs for the business.
 Target said that sales and customer traffic accelerated in the final two months of the quarter.
 And it saw sales growth in food and beverage, beauty and toys for the latest quarter.